Towards Opening the Black Box of Neural Machine Translation: Source and Target Interpretations of the Transformer: Analysis

 A common issue of NMT models is hallucination, which are translations that are disconnected from the source text, despite being fluent in the target language \cite{muller-etal-2020-domain}.
 Hallucinations should be reflected in our method as a drop in the contribution of the source sentence.
 Thus, in this section, we induce hallucination and measure the source sentence contribution with ALTI+.

 To induce hallucination, we perturb the target prefix sequence of the bilingual model by adding the \texttt{<\text{unk}>} token.
 Then, we follow the algorithm proposed by \citet{Lee2018HallucinationsIN} to detect which perturbed translations are hallucinations.
-They measure BLEU score of the generated translation, and of the translation generated with the perturbation.
+They measure BLEU score of the generated translation with and without perturbation.
 They fix a minimum threshold BLEU score for the original translations (20 BLEU in our experiments), and a maximum score for the perturbed translations (3 BLEU in our experiments).
 The model is considered to hallucinate when both translations satisfy the thresholds.

-Analyzing ALTI+ contributions, we can confirm that the bilingual model largely ignores the source tokens in hallucinated translations (\cref{fig:hallucination_example,fig:perturbed_boxplot}).
+Analyzing ALTI+ contributions, we can confirm that the bilingual model largely ignores source tokens during hallucinations (\Cref{fig:hallucination_example,fig:perturbed_boxplot}).